All-Season, All-Weather Southern Vermont

 Spring and Summer Diversions

-What could be nicer than hiking the roads and trails of Vermont's lovely Green Mountains?
-We have maps and information at the Inn for all levels of hiking adventure, from our great local trails through the wooded Deerfield Valley, past beaver ponds, lodges and dams to an all-day hiking round trip.
+What could be nicer than hiking the trails of Vermont's lovely Green Mountains?
+We have maps and information at the Inn for all levels of hiking adventure, ranging from our great local trails through the wooded Deerfield Valley, past beaver ponds, lodges and dams to an all-day hiking round trip.
 Tell us what you're looking for when you book your reservation with us, or when you check in, and we'll be happy to help.

 Whether you like to race downhill in the mud or cruise the roads on a mellow afternoon, biking in Southern Vermont is great fun!